pat-schmitt/goodbye_glaciers/_pages/regions.md

   });
 </script>

-By “glaciers”, we mean all glaciers outside of the two continental ice sheets (Greenland and Antarctica).

 ## Additional resources
 Are you further interested in the future of glaciers?
 You can discover their future projected evolution from the following resources: